-9.4 As part of independent research into CIL viability testing in 2012/13, Peter Brett Associates (PBA) advised the Councils on an appropriate mechanism to calculate off-site financial contributions in lieu of onsite affordable housing.
-In accordance with NPPF guidance, the model would need to secure broadly equivalent financial contributions to the cost of providing onsite affordable housing and to align with CIL principles, be calculated on a square metre basis of Gross Internal Floor Area (GIFA).

-9.5 Applying the same tests and development typographies that informed the proposed CIL charging schedule, PBA confirmed that at baseline viability (equivalent to 30% affordable housing provision 'onsite'), a single 'per square metre' contribution rate should be levied across Christchurch and East Dorset of between £350 and £400 of total GIFA.
-(See PBA Affordable Housing Report at Appendix 2).

-9.6 Therefore taking viability and present day market conditions into consideration, a rate of £350 per square metre has been adopted.
+- 9.4 As part of independent research into CIL viability testing in 2012/13, Peter Brett Associates (PBA) advised the Councils on an appropriate mechanism to calculate off-site financial contributions in lieu of onsite affordable housing.
+In accordance with NPPF guidance, the model would need to secure broadly equivalent financial contributions to the cost of providing onsite affordable housing and to broadly align with CIL principles, being calculated on a square metre basis of Gross Internal Floor Area ("GIFA" as defined by Royal Institute of Chartered Surveyors guidance to include internal communal corridors and means of access but excluding non-saleable rooms within special need proposals, e.g. Sheltered or extra-care schemes). - 9.5 Applying the same tests and development typographies that informed the proposed CIL charging schedule, PBA confirmed that at baseline viability (equivalent to 30% affordable housing provision 'onsite'), a single 'per square metre' contribution rate should be levied across Christchurch and East Dorset of between £350 and £400 of total GIFA.
+(See PBA Affordable Housing Report at Appendix 5). - 9.6 Therefore taking viability and present day market conditions into consideration, a rate of £350 per square metre has been adopted.
 However with direct connection to the CIL charging schedule and the CIL evidence base, the affordable housing financial contribution rate will remain subject to review.